-Prospective tenants may be asked for a deposit to place a hold on premises they wish to rent.
+Prospective tenants may be asked for a deposit to place a hold on a premises they wish to rent.
 A copy of the proposed General tenancy agreement must be given to prospective tenants before they pay the holding deposit and a holding deposit can only be taken from one prospective tenant for each property.
 For more information on holding deposits refer to the Rent payments and holding deposits fact sheet.

 About the General tenancy agreement (Form 18a)

 Under the Act, tenancy agreements must be in writing.
 They must:

 - contain all standard terms and any special terms (which must comply with the Act)

 - give the lessor’s/agent’s name, address and phone number